SummaryRead the full fact sheet

 Nurses will offer you pain-relieving medication.
 They will determine the difference between the pain of your fracture and any pain that could be caused by the splint, traction, plaster cast, poor alignment of the limb or swelling of the limb.

-The healing process for bone fractures
+Healing process for bone fractures

 This temporary bone (callus) is not as strong as real bone.
 It can break easily until it is slowly replaced with real bone.
 For this reason the doctor may remove your cast or splint after a few weeks, but you still need to treat the bone with care for at least one more month.